usnistgov/OSCAL/json/README.md

 ```
 java -jar "saxon9he.jar" -xsl:"oscal_catalog_xml-to-json-converter.xsl" -s:"oscal-catalog.xml" -o:"oscal-catalog.json" json-indent=yes
 ```

+> *Note*: at time of writing, Saxon 9 users are being encouraged to upgrade systems to Saxon use 10, and the stylesheets provided should function equally well or better with the later software.
+However until we have experience testing it and assuring it runs without error, Saxon 9 is designated here.
+>
+> Operators of XSLT-based platforms should by all means test these processes with any XSLT 3.0 conformant processor, and report problems to us via Github Issues.

 Paths\names of these files need to be provided based on the location of the files on your computer: